gui-laranjeira/gui-laranjeira/README.md

 <div align="center">
   <h1> Hi!
-My name is Guilherme Laranjeira and I'm a full-stack developer. </h1>
+My name is Guilherme Laranjeira and I'm a software developer. </h1>
   <h3>My personal website is available at https://laranjeira.dev/.</h3>
   <h4>Get in touch: gui.laranjeira1@gmail.com</h4>
   <p align="right"> <img src="https://komarev.com/ghpvc/?username=gui-laranjeira&label=Profile%20views&color=0e75b6&style=flat" alt="gui-laranjeira" /> </p>
   <br>
 </div>

-- 💻 I work with .NET, Go and Typescript;
+- 💻 I work with mostly with Go, but I've had experience with Python, Kotlin, .NET and Typescript;
-- :sparkling_heart: In front-end I use Vue.js, Angular and Ionic;
-- 🔭 I’m looking to collaborate on golang / .NET projects;
+- 🔭 I’m looking to collaborate on golang;
-- 🎓 I am currently a Systems Analysis and Development student;
+- 🎓 Aspiring Hacker;
 - :iphone: I'm passionate about software architecture and cybersecurity;
 - 🥉 Fun fact: I was a bronze medalist at the Brazilian Astronomy Olympiad!;
 - :exclamation: Fun fact²: I have a bachelor's degree in History from the University of São Paulo;